The Best Countries In Europe For Solo Travel

 Also: it’s easy to make little excursions across the borders and visit countries nearby.
 Croatia actually has five bordering countries and if you are in the north of the country you can easily travel to Italy and Austria too!

-Known as the ultimate gem for backpackers – even though it definitely isn’t a ‘secret’ gem anymore – it is no surprise I added the Czech Republic to this list.
+Known as the ultimate gem for backpackers – even though it definitely isn’t a ‘secret’ gem anymore – it is no surprise I added the Czech Republic to this list for solo travel.
 As one of the cheapest countries in Europe the Czech Republic definitely attracts a lot of tourists, but of course we all know that the country itself definitely has more contributing factors for the high number of tourists.

 With a very fun vibe, great parties and cool bars to visit, youth definitely likes to travel to the capital Prague.
 But if you’re more like me and don’t live your life for beer (or vodka) you probably want to travel to the Czech Republic for the historical side of beautiful, beautiful Prague, for the gorgeous nature in the country, her mysterious and ancient cities, her amazing art and culture scene, her beautiful fairytale-like castles and one of my favorite gems, which a lot of tourists seem to forget: Karlovy Vary.